marhcouto/compiler-java--/README.md

 - Test to show minimization of gotos optimization, as the ones presented failed due to not considering 'ifne' an if statement on jasmin

-Note: the tests are located in the folder test/pt/up/fe/comp/extra.
+**Note:** the tests are located in the folder test/pt/up/fe/comp/extra.

+## Compile options

+- '-d' debug mode disables output of jasmin to a file
+- '-v' enables print from the different compiling phases
+- '-o' enables constant propagation optimizations

 [//]: # ()
 [//]: # (# Compilers Project)